In this Article

 As a precaution, never serve honey to a newborn baby or infants aged 12 months and below.
 Infants above the age of 18 months are typically safe from the effects of the botulism spores and can be given honey in any form.

 - For the treatment of fever, cold, and flu; mix 1/3 teaspoon of pure honey with a teaspoon of hot water.
 Give this to the baby and repeat this twice a day for best results.

-- Babies above the age of two with upper respiratory tract infections can be given up to 2 teaspoons of honey during bedtime to reduce night-time coughs and improve sleep quality.
+- Babies above the age of two with upper respiratory tract infections can be given up to 2 teaspoons of honey during bedtime to reduce nighttime coughing and improve sleep quality.

 Honey Allergy in Infants

 Infants and babies above the age of two may be allergic to honey due to pollen allergens being present in it.
-Children with weak digestive systems are also prone to this which is why buying pasteurized honey from a certified brand is important before serving.
+Children with weak digestive systems are also prone to this, which is why buying pasteurized honey from a certified brand is important.